 - Completion of AQ Integration of Information and Computer Technology in Instruction, Part 2.

 - Two years of teaching experience - equivalent to 388 days of teaching experience, one of which must demonstrate that integrated teaching addressing students with computer needs has taken place.
-Confirmation of Teaching Experience form signed by a Supervisory Officer* and submitted to our office prior to the course start date and for course approval.
+Confirmation of Teaching Experience form signed by a Supervisory Officer* and submitted to our office by the semester due or shortly after this date for course approval.

 - Candidates who hold Technological Education qualifications without basic qualifications in Primary, Junior, Intermediate, or Senior divisions are eligible to register in this course.